dubaiwalaghar/dubaiwalaghar-web/README.md

       <button class="sec-tab" onclick="filterSecondary('offplan', this)">Off-Plan Resale</button>
     </div>
     <div class="sec-grid" id="secGrid"></div>
     <p class="availability-note">⚠ All listed properties are subject to availability at the time of enquiry.
-Listings are updated regularly — please connect directly for current status.</p>
+Listings are updated regularly, please connect directly for current status.</p>
   </div>
 </div>